dynamy/2025-Mrofrep/_lab_guides_/content/06_ProjCapstone/02_context_injection/index.md

 ### Introduction

+You do not need to complete this section before attempting the next section as these 2 are mutually exclusive.
+If you are stuck here, you can attempt the next section and revisit this one anytime.

 The "Processing Backend" is getting called via HTTP GET Request from your Backend Server - just not in a way that Auto Instrumentation is able to recognize that.

 ### 📌 Your Task: Make outgoing HTTP Requests visible